adierking/unplug/docs/tour.md

 ## Editing Stages

-Unplug 0.4 introduces a `stage` command which gives you the ability to export stage data to .json files which you can edit and then re-import.
+Unplug 0.4 introduced a `stage` command which gives you the ability to export stage data to .json files which you can edit and then re-import.

 To export the stage data, use the `stage export-all` command: